Skip to content

 If you have any further questions, we recommend contacting your vet before adding pumpkin to your dog’s diet.

-Otherwise, we hope you have a Happy Halloween and cheerful Autumn season with your furry friend.
+Otherwise, we hope you have a Happy Halloween and a cheerful autumn season with your furry friend.

 Pumpkin for dogs